shwetaruparel/FollowMe/README.md

 Hyperparameters were found mostly via manual tuning and inspection.
 Starting with a learning rate of .0015 to reaching 0.001 that gives the ***final grade score of 43% and final IOU of 57%***.
 There are 4131 images in the training dataset.Taking into consideration that no memory issues come around I chose batch_size to be 100 and accordingly selected steps_per_epoch to be 50 approximated by dividing number of images by batch_size.
 I wanted to try with 4 workers to maximize the speed and it worked.
 I started with validation steps with a value of 10 and then increased to 12 to obtain less loss and better score.

+![Loss Plot][image_8]

 ***Learning Rate was the most challenging parameter, I tried higher rates like 0.01 to lower rates of.009 to 0.001 and best parameter to be able to give better grade score was 0.001.***

+*Learning rate is a hyper-parameter that controls how much we adjusting the weights of our network with respect to the loss gradient.While this might be a good idea (using a low learning rate) in terms of making sure that we do not miss any local minima, it could also mean that we’ll be taking a long time to converge.
+Learning rate of 0.01 improved the grading score to 40% and above.*

+![Learning Rate ][image_9]

 The optimal hyperparameters: